Getting Started

 Before running apfelclaw, make sure you have the following installed:

-- macOS 13 or newer
+- macOS 26 Tahoe or newer on Apple Silicon

 - apfel installed and available on your